Wavelet-based Ramsey magnetometry enhancement of a single NV center in diamond: Photon shot noise tailored wavelet enhancement

 A crucial technical detail is that the wavelet type needs to be chosen according to the amount of \textit{support} at different decomposition levels.
-As an example, we show the upper and lower margins in Fig~\ref{algo} (e), for detail levels $d_0-d_4$, where PL is fully dominated by shot noise since $\omega_{\text{calib}}$ is highly off-resonant with the associated wavelet frequencies.
-Therefore, choosing a wavelet, that decomposes the template PL $\mathcal{K}(t)$, with mostly vanishing components in these detail levels, is desirable for efficient filtering because upper and lower margins shrink rapidly for diminishing values of $d_j^{\mathcal{K}(t)}$.
-On the other hand, \textit{on-resonant} components such as $d_6$ and $d_7$ in Fig.~\ref{algo} (e), should have relatively large margins for preventing filter to operate inadvertently.
+As an example, we show the upper and lower margins in Fig~\ref{algo} (e), for detail levels $d_{0, k}$ to $d_{4, k}$, where PL is fully dominated by shot noise since $\omega_{\text{calib}}$ is highly off-resonant with the associated wavelet frequencies.
+Therefore, choosing a wavelet that decomposes the template PL, $\mathcal{K}$, with mostly vanishing components in these detail levels, is desirable for efficient filtering because in that case, upper and lower margins diminish to very small values.
+On the other hand, \textit{on-resonant} components such as $d_{6, k}$ and $d_{7, k}$ in Fig.~\ref{algo} (e), should have relatively large margins for preventing filter to operate inadvertently.
 To meet these objectives, we opted for the so-called \textit{biorthogonal 6.8} wavelet~\cite{mallat09} to implement the TMT method.